zX3no/gonk/README.md

 - [ ] Gonk player and UI should be seperate like mpd and ncmpcpp.
 The player should control the queue, volume and output.

-> Should the player remeber what was in the queue?
+> Should the player remember what was in the queue?
 I like being able to close the player and still listen.

 ## ❤️ Contributing